Setting up your company

 Historically, the majority of freelancers have either set up their own limited company or have taken the self-employed route.
 An alternative option is to use an umbrella company.
 Your own circumstances and preference will dictate which way of operating suits you.

 Some freelancers who are only working for short periods or simply do not want the hassle of paperwork and the responsibility that comes with running their own limited company will choose an umbrella.
 The financial returns by trading through an umbrella will be much less, particularly if you are outside IR35.
-It is best to speak to a good accountant and ask them what levels of income you could expect using either option.
+It is best to speak to good freelancer accountants or limited company accountants and ask them what levels of income you could expect using either option.

 The options available to you are: